kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

    storageClassName: hostpath
    ```

-4. A [container with the virtio drivers](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/virtio-win.html#how-to-obtain-virtio-drivers) attached as a CDROM to the VM.
+4. A [container with the virtio drivers](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/virtio-win.html#how-to-obtain-virtio-drivers) attached as a CD-ROM to the VM.
    The container image has to be pulled to have it available in the local registry.

    ```sh